ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

   #.
 Omnitrace supports a second filter on scopes for removing binary/source/function
      caught by inclusive match, e.g. ``BINARY_SCOPE=.*`` + ``BINARY_EXCLUDE=libmpi.*``
      initially includes all binaries but exclude regex removes MPI libraries
   #.
-In Omnitrace, the Linux perf backend is preferred over use libunwind.
+In Omnitrace, the Linux Perf backend is preferred over use libunwind.
 However,
-     Linux perf usage can be restricted for security reasons.
+     Linux Perf usage can be restricted for security reasons.
-     Omnitrace will fallback to using a second POSIX timer and libunwind if Linux perf is not available.
+     Omnitrace will fallback to using a second POSIX timer and libunwind if Linux Perf is not available.